A pioneer in DNS and a leader in cloud infrastructure.

 He brings more than 20 years of technology and business experience to Dyn with a strong focus on leadership, process innovation and internet-based service delivery including Cloud, SaaS and IaaS.
 Before coming to Dyn, Dave served as the VP of Operations at Constant Contact and held senior leadership positions at BEA Systems, Revenio, and Affiliated Computer Services.

 Dave has a Bachelor of Science in Electrical Engineering from Yale University.
 He lives in Windham, NH with his wife and two daughters.

-Dave Allen is Vice President of Business Operations for the Dyn GBU, where he is responsible for overall business operations, including: business process, back office, and business metric/KPI management.
+Dave Allen is Vice President of Business Operations and Strategy for the Dyn GBU, where he is responsible for overall business operations, including: business process, back office, and business metric/KPI management.
 He also leads a team focused on sales and marketing operations, information systems and technology, and legal, to ensure the global business unit (GBU) runs effectively and efficiently.

 Dave writes regularly on internet protocol and governance, specifically data sovereignty issues, having been published IT Pro Portal, Info Security, Business Cloud News and CircleID.
 His expertise around critical internet infrastructure architecture, and its corresponding policies and standards make Dave a sought after thought leader on global internet events.